RECOVERY AND TRANSITIONAL HOUSING

 We are the next step on the recovery continuum of care after men have completed inpatient treatment or an equivalent while incarcerated.
 Most of our clients come from The Brook Hospital, Landmark, Praxis, Seven Counties, Recovery Works, Peace Hospital, Wooded Glen, Drug Court, and LMDC.

-We provide recovery housing with wraparound services to support Substance Use Disorder (SUD) treatment, case management, and life skills development and employment.
+We provide recovery housing with on-site services to support Substance Use Disorder (SUD) treatment, case management, and life skills development.

-Our daily programming includes intensive outpatient treatment (IOP), individual and family counseling, access to a psychiatrist and general healthcare provider with specialization in addictions, a Vivitrol program, life skills course, weekly case management meeting, daily 12-step meetings, an in-house mentor program, community meetings and organized volunteerism in the community.
+We provide referrals to intensive outpatient treatment (IOP), individual and family counseling, psychiatric evaluations and general healthcare provider with specialization in addictions, and Life Skills Education and Vivitrol.
+Our on-site programming consists of peer support, weekly case management meeting, daily 12-step meetings, an in-house mentor program, community meetings and organized volunteerism in the community.

-We bridge the gap between acute treatment or incarceration and returning home by providing housing, peer support, and treatment to help men transition to independent living in long-term recovery.
+We bridge the gap between acute treatment or incarceration and returning home by providing housing, peer support, and referrals to clinical continuing care to help men transition to independent living in long-term recovery.